Skip to main content

 Managing Triggers

-Each trigger card shows the full command name, a preview of its description, and any configured constraints (channel, cooldown, allowed roles).
+Each trigger card shows the full command name, description, any configured constraints, and badges for embed mode, custom message, and flows.

 ActionDescription

-DuplicateCreates a copy of the trigger.
-The copy is pre-filled with the same settings — the name is suffixed with copy and must be renamed before saving.
+DuplicateOpens a new trigger pre-filled with the same settings — the name is suffixed with copy and must be renamed

-Use the search bar at the top to filter triggers by name or description.
+Use the search bar to filter triggers by name or description.

 Access Control

-Viewing and using the Triggers page can be granted to non-admin staff via the Permissions system using the CanView permission on the Triggers page.
+Viewing the Triggers page can be granted to non-admin staff via the Permissions system using CanView on the Triggers page.
 Creating, editing, and deleting triggers may require additional permissions depending on your portal’s configuration.